Skip to main content

 Competitions are not required, but they can stretch your reasoning under pressure.

-1. International Economics Olympiad tests economic reasoning, financial literacy and data/problem-solving under competition conditions.
+1. International Economics Olympiad Tests economic reasoning, financial literacy and data/problem-solving under competition conditions.

-2. RES Young Economist of the Year tests independent economic essay writing, argument structure and evidence-led analysis.
+2. RES Young Economist of the Year Tests independent economic essay writing, argument structure and evidence-led analysis.

 None are required; one or two done well beats five half-attempted.